List of Important Days in September

 • Theme 2020: "Health Worker Safety: A Priority for Patient Safety."

-• International Equal Pay Day is being celebrated for the first time on 18 September 2020.
+• International Equal Pay Day was celebrated for the first time on 18 September 2020.

 • The day highlights the efforts of achieving equal pay for equal work.